ballerina-platform/ballerina-dev-website/spec/spec.md

 ## Proposals for improvements/enhancements

-Work in progress proposals for improving Ballerina can be found at the following URL: <a target="_blank" href="https://github.com/ballerina-platform/ballerina-spec/blob/master/lang/proposals/README.md">https://github.com/ballerina-platform/ballerina-spec/blob/master/lang/proposals/README.md</a>.
+For the proposals for improving Ballerina, see the <a target="_blank" href="https://github.com/ballerina-platform/ballerina-spec/blob/master/lang/proposals/README.md">work in progress proposals</a>.

 <style>
 table {